 Boman, from Afghanistan, describes a similar experience taking a photo of a man at a café.

 “I asked permission to take his photo, and he became happy.
-I said, ‘Can you have your drink as well?’ and he said yes.”
+I said, ‘Can you have your drink in it as well?’ and he said yes.”

-For Nicole Attard, project coordinator and support worker at Jesuit Social Services’ Settlement Program, seeing participants relate with fellow Brimbank community members is the heart of the project.
+For Nicole Attard, project coordinator and Settlement Program support worker, seeing participants relate with fellow Brimbank community members is the heart of the project.

 “I want diversity to be an experience, not a label we use to describe ourselves.”